smartPodLand/podchat/README.md

 ### deleteMessage

-To delete message for all, you should set `deleteForAll` parameter as `TRUE`.
+In order to delete a message for all, set `deleteForAll` parameter as `TRUE`.
 ```javascript
 /**
  * DELETE MESSAGE IN THREAD